Information for Transfer Students

 During your Transfer Orientation, you will be able to attend an advising session offered by one of the department's major advisors.
 This is your opportunity to learn and ask questions about your major requirements.

-Please see the Academic Advising and Retention Services page for more information for transfer students.
+Please check out the ACCESS page for more information for transfer students.

 Welcome to SISS at SJSU!